-President/ Co-Founder/ Team Director
+CEO/ Co-Founder/ Team Director

 In addition to over 20 years of dance experience in ballet, folk, ballroom and latin dancing, Nicolette has an extensive background in education and facilitation, with a doctorate in Educational Policy Studies from the University of Wisconsin-Madison.
 Her classes are dynamic and technically grounded, with boundless energy that keeps her students engaged and laughing even after hours of practice.